TezRomacH/NeuralNetwork/README.md

-### Simple neural network lib for Python 3.6
+### Simple neural network for Python 3.6
-Vectorized python implementation of backpropogation with NumPy.
+Vectorized Python implementation of backpropagation with NumPy.
 Use layers with different *Activations*:
  * Sigmoid
  * Hyperbolic Tangent (Tanh)